Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDir-mkpath-f-1.rst

     :status: todo
     :pysig: 1ab98a4411fb7d10d5134d664f82b37e
     :realsig: (const QString&) const
-    :digest: 1ee189d1a225c8acc19133b7a959032e
+    :digest: 6663c62f573e7b4900a8d84d2661664d

-Creates the directory path *dirPath*.
+Creates a directory named *dirPath*.

-The function will create all parent directories necessary to create the directory.
+If *dirPath* doesn't already exist, this method will create it - along with any nonexistent parent directories - with the default permissions.

-Returns ``true`` if successful; otherwise returns ``false``.
+Returns ``true`` on success or if *dirPath* already existed; otherwise returns ``false``.

-If the path already exists when this function is called, it will return true.
+On Windows, by default, a new directory inherits its permissions from its parent directory.
+Permissions are emulated using ACLs.
+These ACLs may be in non-canonical order when the group is granted less permissions than others.
+Files and directories with such permissions will generate warnings when the Security tab of the Properties dialog is opened.
+Granting the group all permissions granted to others avoids such warnings.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QDir.rmpath`.
+.. seealso:: :sip:ref:`~PyQt6.QtCore.QDir.rmpath`, :sip:ref:`~PyQt6.QtCore.QDir.mkdir`, :sip:ref:`~PyQt6.QtCore.QDir.rmdir`.